b23prodtm/kubespray/README.md

 - E: Unable to locate package unzip
 - ERROR: Service 'app' failed to build
 > The command ```bin/sh -c apt-get update -yqq   && apt-get install -yqq --no-install-recommends     git     zip     unzip   && rm -rf /var/lib/apt/lists' returned a non-zero code: 100```
 Kubernetes container manager failed to resolve package reposirory hostnames.
 That's related to the cluster DNS misconfiguration.
 Read the [DNS Stack](docs/dns-stack.md) documentation.
 You may opt in for a dnsmasq_kubedns dns mode, your master host must have access to the internet.
 Default Google DNS IPs are 8.8.8.8 and 8.8.4.4.
+A DNS service must be running, see below.

+- How much memory is left free on my master host ?
+If you don't know how much memory is available for the master host kubernetes-apps, run the following command that displays live memory usage :

+      ssh $PI@$pi top
+      # Ctrl-C to stop monitoring

 ### Vagrant